Stained Teeth Treatment

 Tooth Discolouration Treatment

-Discoloration often can be removed by applying a bleaching agent to the enamel of the teeth.
-With a technique called “power bleaching,” your Preston dentist applies a light-activated bleaching gel that causes the teeth to get significantly whiter in about 30 to 45 minutes.
+Discolouration often can be removed by applying a bleaching agent to the enamel of the teeth.
+With a technique called “power bleaching,” Our cosmetic dentist applies a light-activated bleaching gel that causes the teeth to get significantly whiter in about 30 to 45 minutes.
 Several follow-up treatments may be needed.

-It’s also possible to remove discoloration with an at-home bleaching gel and a mouth guard given to you by your dentist.
-If you are unhappy or concerned about the unusually dark or yellowish colour of your teeth, talk to your experienced Preston dentist.
-We will be able to help you figure out what may be causing the discoloration and suggest ways to improve the colour of your teeth
+It’s also possible to remove discolouration with an at-home bleaching gel and a mouth guard given to you by your dentist.
+If you are unhappy or concerned about the unusually dark or yellowish colour of your teeth, talk to us.
+We will be able to help you figure out what may be causing the discolouration and suggest ways to improve the colour of your teeth